Hybrid AI: Components, applications, use cases and development

 On the other hand, machine learning-based AI methods thrive on flexibility and adaptability.
 They leverage vast amounts of training data to learn, adapt, and make decisions based on statistical analysis.
 The more data a machine learning algorithm processes, the more it learns and the better it performs.
 However, machine learning-based AI systems require substantial data to train effectively, and their performance may vary depending on the data quality they are trained on.

-Hybrid AI emerges as an elegant solution to address the limitations of both approaches.
+Hybrid AI models emerge as an elegant solution to address the limitations of both approaches.
 By combining rule-based and machine learning methods, it capitalizes on the strengths of both domains.
 The rule-based component ensures speed and reliability, while the machine learning component offers flexibility and adaptability.
 Together, they create a more versatile AI system that can efficiently handle complex scenarios, adjust to changing conditions, and improve performance and accuracy.

 This integrative approach is incredibly valuable in fields like customer service and language processing, where both rule-based and learning-based methods are beneficial.
 For instance, in customer service, rule-based methods can swiftly handle common queries, while machine learning-based approaches can learn from past interactions to handle more complex or unusual queries.
 Similarly, rule-based systems can handle grammar and syntax in language processing, while machine learning systems can understand context, sentiment, and slang.